John Bailey Shelton: Archaeology

 Shelton's active involvement in archaeology began in 1927.
 In an unpublished paper, "22 years of excavation", Shelton wrote that he researched ancient Coventry when he was in hospital for nine weeks with a fractured right leg.
 Later during convalescence, mobile on crutches, he watched the builders Messrs.
 Harris and Sons excavating on the site of the Hare and Squirrel, in Cheylesmore, only a short distance from his home in Little Park Street.
 His record of the excavation, later lost in the fire in his library during the Blitz, refers to finding sandstone walls, a medieval stone-lined well, fourteenth century pottery and encaustic tiles, which he interpreted as evidence of a chapel of Greyfriars, built about 1234.

 As the medieval city of Coventry was demolished in the 1930s, Shelton took an amateur interest in the excavations and was often seen, in white coat and straw hat, climbing in the excavations and rubble.
 As a result, he collected a considerable number of historical items and opened his own museum in his shed in Little Park Street, later to be renamed as the Benedictine Museum.
 These would later form the core of the archaeological collections of the new Herbert Art Gallery and Museum.
 Shelton wrote regular articles during the 1930s detailing his finds, and these were published in Austin's Monthly Magazine.

 The bombing of Coventry in 1940 destroyed many of Shelton's papers and books when his house and stables were set on fire.
 He was later awarded the Queen Victoria Medal of the RSPCA for the courage he displayed in rescuing his horses.
 As his home had been destroyed, Shelton and his wife, who had been injured in the blast, and died in 1946, moved into a caravan in Little Park Street with his museum in what remained of the house.
 He later moved to Priory Street, built over the old St Michael's cemetery.

 Following the Blitz, Shelton explored the damaged Ford's Hospital, Coventry and discovered encaustic tiles that suggested that the hospital was built on top of the site of an old chapel.

 Shelton was appointed as City Chamberlain of Coventry on 20 March 1945, an office of the city council since 1269, and held by two men each year.
 His main duty was to be Visitors Guide of St Mary's Hall, and he received an honorarium of 100 guineas a year.

 In 1956 he was awarded the MBE for his services to the history, archaeology and people of Coventry.
 Shelton died 29 November 1958, one week after being hit by a motorcycle while out walking in the Green Lane area.
-Since 1959, the John Shelton Memorial Lecture has been held in his name, and Shelton Square is named after him.
+Since 1959, the John Shelton Memorial Lecture has been held in his name.
+Both John Shelton Primary School, in the northern suburbs of Coventry, and Shelton Square, in Coventry city centre, are named after him.